 Urban development and planning internships are available in government, private sector, and nonprofit planning organizations.
 Students can obtain internships with cities, suburban communities, county planning agencies, and state and regional planning agencies.
 Opportunities exist with private planning consulting firms whose clients include municipalities, states, and developers.

 Design firms typically seek juniors with engineering or technical concentrations for summer internships.
 Research or prior internship experience, in addition to class projects completed, are often helpful in the application process.

 Most students will require a graduate degree before seeking a full-time job in the architecture and planning industries.
 Some administrative opportunities (e.g. office manager, assistant) do exist to gain exposure to the fields in advance of a graduate degree.
 While an undergraduate degree is typically the standard prerequisite for design jobs, a graduate degree in industrial design, engineering, or architecture is often required to advance beyond entry level opportunities.

 Graduate and Professional Programs

 A master's-level graduate degree is considered the standard for those interested in city/urban planning or development.
-To complete a degree in planning, students must be skilled in problem formulation, research skills, and data gathering; quantitative analysis and computers; written, oral, and graphic communications; collaborative problem solving, plan-making, and program design; and synthesis and application of knowledge to practice.
+To complete a degree in planning, students must be skilled in problem formulation, research skills, and data gathering; quantitative analysis and technology; communication; collaborative problem solving, plan-making, and program design.
 Upon completion of the degree, students will be prepared for careers in local, regional, and national government, as well as careers in auxiliary agencies, companies, and nonprofits.